Close

 Settlement Amount Projections By Type of Camp Lejeune Claim

 That is a big gap in the settlement ranges above, right?
-There is no question that settlement amount will vary based on the type of claim.
+There is no question that the settlement amount will vary based on the type of claim.
 Our lawyers have made Camp Lejeune compensation payout projections for specific types of Camp Lejeune claims:

 Bladder Cancer Parkinson’s Disease